aaronparker/image-customise/docs/install.md

 ---
 ## Download the Latest Release

-To use the solution in an operating system deployment pipeline, download the zip file (`image-customise.zip`) attached to the [latest release](https://github.com/aaronparker/image-customise/releases/latest) and import the extracted files into your OS deployment solution (e.g., the Microsoft Deployment Toolkit, Microsoft Intune, Microsoft Configuration Manager, etc.).
+To use the solution in an operating system deployment pipeline, download the zip file (`defaults.zip`) attached to the [latest release](https://github.com/aaronparker/defaults/releases/latest) and import the extracted files into your OS deployment solution (e.g., the Microsoft Deployment Toolkit, Microsoft Intune, Microsoft Configuration Manager, etc.).

 ![Windows Enterprise Defaults release hosted on GitHub](assets/img/githubrelease.jpeg)